 The Bill proposes specific rules to ensure that interposed entities cannot be used to structure around the ring-fencing rules.
-The interposed entity rules are proposed to apply where property is held by an entity that is residential land-rich - being where over 50% of the entity's assets are residential properties.
+The interposed entity rules are proposed to apply where property is held by a taxpayer borrows money to acquire an interest in an entity that is residential land-rich - being where over 50% of the entity's assets are residential properties.

-Where this threshold is met, it is proposed that interest on borrowings relating to the entity would be treated as rental property expenditure.
-The interest would be ring-fenced to the extent it exceeds the appropriate proportion of the entity's profit from residential properties for the year, taking account of the total interests the person has in the entity.
+Where this threshold is met, it is proposed that deductions for interest on the borrowings relating to the entity would be treated as rental property expenditure.
+The interest would be ring-fenced to the extent it the interest exceeds the appropriate proportion of the entity's profit from residential properties for the year, taking account of the total interests the person has in the entity.

-If capital of a residential land-rich entity is applied to multiple purposes, the interest incurred on borrowings to fund the capital would be apportioned between the uses to which the capital is applied on a pro-rata basis.
+If capital of a residential land-rich entity is applied to multiple purposes, the interest incurred on the borrowings to fund the capital would be apportioned on a pro-rata basis between the uses to which the capital is applied on a pro-rata basis.
 This would ensure the appropriate treatment of the interest that relates to the other (non-rental) activity.